 Perhaps, one of the most appealing factors of travelling to Hoi An in March is that summer appears to come early and the beautiful beaches within just a few kilometers of the town beckon you to throw your towel down and relax for days on end.

-Whether you decide to get around by bicycle, motorbike or boat, there are enough good restaurants, lounge bars and temples to keep you busy in between sun baking sessions.
+Whether you decide to get around by bicycle, motorbike or boat, there are plenty of things to do in Hoi An, good restaurants, lounge bars and temples to keep you busy in between sun baking sessions.

 Read Next: Unmissable Places to Visit in Vietnam

 Average temperature: 24°C / 13°C